JohanLassen/cXCMS/README.md

 devtools::install_github("johanLassen/cXCMS")
 ```

+This should work without major errors.
+We also refer to the HPC workflow
+(see articles).

 ### Overview

-The cluster xcms package is dependent on the regular xcms package.
-We
+The cXCMS package is dependent on the regular XCMS package as ee aim to
-aim to make as few changes as possible to ease the use and maintenance
+make as few changes as possible to ease the use and maintenance of the
-of the package.
+package.

 ``` r
 library(cXCMS)